The Only Smartphones Worth Buying Right Now [RANKED]

 Price: Google sells the unlocked model starting at $299.
 You can get it from T-Mobile for $49.99 plus $17 per month for 24 months.

-For most people, the iPhone 5 is the best smartphone you can buy.
-It has an interface that's more accessible and easier to use than Android phones, plus you're guaranteed to get the best apps and content.
+For most people the iPhone 5 is the best smartphone available.
+It has the best app and content ecosystem, plus comes with free customer support from Apple in case anything goes wrong.

+Unless you really, really want a phone with a bigger screen, most of you will be happiest with the iPhone.

 Click here for our iPhone 5 review >